Robert Rooderkerk is Associate Professor of Operations Management at the Rotterdam School of Management.

 He regularly advises companies on matters including assortment and product line optimization, marketing research, and the effective use of digital and social media.
 He is also a popular speaker on these topics.
 Between April 2009 and January 2012 he served on the academic board of the NYC based Marketing Productivity Group.

-His teaching interests lie at the intersection of econometrics, marketing, operations, and behavioral decision making.
+His teaching interests center on (omnichannel) retail operations, the marketing-operations interface, empirical research methods, and consumer decision making.
 He has taught to both small and large audiences, ranging from the undergraduate to the (Exec) MBA and Ph.D. level.
 He is the recipient of several teaching awards.
 Drawing on his strong and diverse methodological background, he teaches the Research Methodology and Measurement course in the ERIM Master of Philosophy in Business Research.
 In addition, he serves as the coordinator of the Research Training and Bachelor Thesis course for the BA and IBA programs at the Rotterdam School of Management.

 Robert has held visiting positions at the Tuck School of Business at Dartmouth, UCLA Anderson School of Management and the College of Engineering at the University of Florida.